mytchel/showpdf/README.md

 showpdf
 =======

 A GTK pdf viewer.

-Is is my own pdf viewer.
+It is a fork of showpdf by https://github.com/jailop that he seem's to have taken down.
+I thank him for having released the code that he did.

-I'm adding some stuff to it like remembering what page you are on (working, codes bad though) and whatever else seems interesting, maybe a search.
+I've added some features.
+Good scrolling/paging, zooming, page numbers and remembering what page you are on when you close it.
+I'll probably add some other stuff, whatever seems interesting.
+I'd like to be able to search so that might turn up at some point.